 3. Get back into a good routine

 Spoiler: Having a solid day-to-day routine to keep calm could help you with your job search.
-For example, if you currently have a full-time role, you'll find that getting up early and having set 'job hunting' times will help you to prioritise well.
+For example, if you currently have a full-time role, you'll find that getting up early and having set "job hunting" times will help you to prioritise well.
 On the other hand, if you're currently between jobs, keeping a routine will mean that you stay on track.
-Sure, you might not have a boss breathing down your neck to get things done, but holding yourself accountable means that you are more likely to make progress.
+Sure, you might not have a boss breathing down your neck to get things done, but holding yourself accountable means that you're more likely to make progress.
 Simple.

 4. Spruce up your LinkedIn profile